potassco/coala/README.md

 )

-Note that coala does not include solving options if it cannot find the gringo python library.<br>
+Note that coala does not include solving options if it cannot find the clingo python library.<br>
 If you want to use clingo instead, you will have to run a translated instance together with an encoding instead.